yashgode01/Finance_Dashboard_in_Excel/README.md

 Project Overview: This Financial Analysis Dashboard, designed to provide insights into budget, expenses, profit/loss, and transaction trends.
 Here’s a breakdown of the key sections:

 ## Data Sources:
-The dataset used for this analysis is a excel file.
+The dataset used for this analysis is a .XLSX file.
 Having
 - Fields
 - Records